cazyw/shakespeare-quotes/README.md

 * node - v8.9.1
 * npm - v5.8.0
 * Heroku account to host the service if using online
-* Postman account if you wish to try posting to the API without using the front end
 * MongoDB and Robomongo (local), mLab (production))

-Check `package.json` for other packages installed
+Check `package.json` for other packages installed.
+As I also used `create-react-app` for the front end, it has it's own `package.json` in the client/ folder.

 ## Application Installation Instructions

 Clone the repository.

 Install node, mongodb and robomongo for local server usage.
-To install the required packages (see package.json), run:
+To install the other required packages, run:
 ```
-$ npm install
+$ npm install-all
 ```

 Start the database locally (in my case path required as not stored in the default location):